webbk18/CAL-Wiki/_Characters/ArtoriansArchives/Lunella.md

 Sister is [Astrea](Astrea.md)

 Wears the Village Matron robes of the Finest Lapis spider silk, and sandals that are most comfortable in existence.

+Refused the route of the cultivator to live a simple, mundane and normal life in Cal